 Each new rosette becomes independent of the mother rosette by developing its own root system before detaching itself from the connecting stolon.

-Cobweb houseleek is a relatively fast-growing succulent, but it is monocarpic which means it dies after flowering.
+Cobweb hens and chicks are a relatively fast-growing succulent, but it is monocarpic which means it dies after flowering.

 This, however, does not affect the overall beauty of the plant as there are several offsets to take the place of the dead rosettes and fill any gaps created.

 Flowering and Fragrance